 [Include if excavating around any removed, abandoned, or in-service AST or UST]: Contaminated soil may be encountered in proximity to previous and current tank sites.
 Disposal of such soil must be funded as part of this project.
+Contractor is required to immediately notify CEIE Spill Coordinator if a release is suspected such as contaminated material.
 Waste must be disposed of IAW previous SOIL paragraph 2.1.2, along with applicable State and Federal regulations.
 If contaminated soil is discovered, notify 733 CES/CEIE Hazardous Waste Program Managers prior to disposal.